jonathanspeh/courses/README.md

 * Started writing mini bash scripts
 * Played a bit with relativ and absolute file paths
   * Not sure what is best practice here, I think I like paths relative to project root most
-* Went trough if and switch case statements and the chapters on loops
-* Started with the last part - good practice
+  * Alternative - use arguments to specify file locations

 ### W2 - Good to remember

 * read - command to enable user input
   * -p - inline Prompt
   * -s - hides user input
-* $1, $2, ..., $@ - access command line arguments
+* $1, \$2, ..., \$@ - access command line arguments
 * operators for **conditional expressions**
   * -e - true if file exists
   * -d - true if file is existing directory
   * -f - true if file is regular file
   * -r - true if file is readable
-  * -f - true if file has size > 0
+  * -s - true if file has size > 0
   * -v - true if variable as value assigned
   * -n - true if variable length is > 0
   * -z - true if variable lenght == 0